Montenegro Company Formation

 3. Determine Share Capital: The minimum share capital for a DOO is €1.
 This must be deposited into a temporary bank account.

 4. Prepare the Articles of Association (Founding Act): This document outlines the company’s purpose, structure, and rules.
-It needs to be notarized.
+It needs to be notarised.

 5. Register with the Central Registry of Business Entities (CRPS): You’ll need to submit the required documents (Articles of Association, proof of share capital deposit, director’s ID, etc.) to the CRPS.